 - Four themes for our cluster activities (so far):

 - 1. The Role of Data in "Smart Cities"

 - 2. Anthropogenic Biomes

 - 3. Security

 - 4. Urban Planning for a Changing Environment

 - One example from each theme

+- All relevant to CCICADA

 Theme 1: The Role of Data in "Smart Cities"